masoodbinmohammad/blog/blog/2020-03-15/index.md

 `ngh --dry-run`.

-I hope this post helped you.
-If it did, help othes by spreading the word.
+> I hope this post helped you.
+If it did, help others by spreading the word.😊